raspberrypilearning/python-web-server-with-flask/worksheet.md

-# Build a Web Server with Python Flask
+# Build a Python powered Web Server with Flask

-Install the lightweight web framework Flask and set up a basic web server with different pages using HTML, CSS, and Python.
+Install the lightweight web framework Flask and set up a basic web server with different pages using Python, HTML, and CSS.

 ## Installing pip and Flask